suren-m/tfw/guide/1_core_workflow/day1_operation.md

 # if you are using azure shell
 cd ~/clouddrive/tfw/contoso

-# Navigate accordingly if you are using vs code online or local environment
+# Navigate accordingly if you are using your own dev environment
-# In vs code online, the default location is ~/workspace but you can always create a folder such as `mkdir ~/clouddrive` if you like to keep it same as cloud shell.
 ```

 ---